 If the defendant appeals from the judgment and is unsuccessful, at the end of the appeal process the defendant should owe: (i) the lump-sum portion of the periodic-payment judgment, plus postjudgment interest on that amount, (ii) the periodic payments that came due during the appeal, and (iii) postjudgment interest on each of those periodic payments from the date each payment came due.
 The defendant should not owe postjudgment interest on the present value of the judgment.
-(See Leung, supra, 2014 WL 4807719, at pp. 5-6 [an unpublished and thus uncitable opinion].)
+(See Leung, supra, 2014 WL 4807719, at pp. 5-6.)